cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 Explicit assertions are great when you want to:

-- Perform custom logic prior to making the assertion
+- Perform custom logic prior to making the assertion.
-- Make multiple assertions against the same subject
+- Make multiple assertions against the same subject.

-The {% url `.should()` should %} command allows us to pass a function that will be yielded the subject.
-This works just like {% url `.then()` then %}, except Cypress will automatically wait for the everything inside of the callback function to pass.
+The {% url `.should()` should %} command allows us to pass a callback function that takes the yielded subject as it's first argument.
+This works just like {% url `.then()` then %}, except Cypress automatically waits for everything inside of the callback function to pass before moving on in the command chain.

 ```javascript
 cy